 Tip: Change the Color Theme

-Switch the Photoshop color theme to one of the brighter colours when practicing with the Curves Tool.
-The darker themes are great, but the curve is easier to see against a lighter background.
+Switch the Photoshop color theme to one of the lighter shades when practicing with the Curves Tool.
+The darker themes are great, but the curve is much easier to see against a lighter background.

 Resetting The Curve